 Clerk Drop Desk for Document Processing

-We are offering a Clerk Drop Desk at the Bartow courthouse for document processing.
-Please be advised that there will be NO Drop Desk at the Winter Haven or Lakeland courthouses.
+We are offering a Clerk Drop Desk at the Bartow courthouse and our Lakeland and Northeast branch locations for document processing.
 This drop point serves as a place where customers provide us with the documents that they need to be processed, such as Notice of Commencements.
 Once processed, we will return the documents to the customer by mail or make available for retrieval at the Clerk Drop Desk.

 Keeping with social distancing advisements, a six-foot distance will be maintained between Clerk staff and customers.
 We ask that customers who use this option to please follow these steps:

-- Customers will drop off their documents at the designated Clerk Drop Desk in the Bartow couthouse location only.
+1. Customers will drop off their documents at the designated Clerk Drop Desk in the Bartow courthouse location only.